-The objective of this article is to give some insights on how to prepare and extend a terrain using Rhino, in order to obtain a model ready for simulation in the Pedestrian Wind Comfort analysis type in the SimScale platform.
+The objective of this article is to give some insights on how to prepare and extend a terrain using Rhino, in order to obtain a model ready for simulation in the Pedestrian Wind Comfort (PWC) analysis type in the SimScale platform.

-When doing a Pedestrian Wind Comfort analysis, it is common that the topology cannot be ignored, and should be included in the analysis.
+When doing a Pedestrian Wind Comfort analysis, it is known that the topology cannot be ignored, and should be included in the analysis.
 SimScale requires that the topology needs to extend beyond the limits of the simulated region.
 This is for two main reasons, firstly it prevents flow from moving under the surface, and secondly, it ensures that there is a defined floor to the simulation, even if it is uneven.
-You can read more about it why its necessary to have the topology extended here.
+You can read more about why it is necessary to have the topology extended here.
 However, it is common that we just do not have any more of the topology to extend this far.
 For this reason, we advise that terrain is extended artificially in software such as Rhino, and in the following article, we describe the workflow and present an example.

-Note: It might be useful to first turn all the unnecessary layers off, normally leaving only the buildings and the topography visible.
+It might be useful to first turn all the unnecessary layers off, normally leaving only the buildings and the topography visible.

 Depending on the topography and the surroundings of the ROI, a circle should be defined with a sensible radius, centered on the epicenter of our ROI.
 This circle will define the region of inclusion, meaning the region containing the ROI and the surroundings that may be interesting to study with a PWC analysis.
 If this area is missing some material that will generate future problems in the mesh, there is a need to identify and eliminate those gaps or anomalies.
-In order to simplify the model and optimize is efficiency, the components not inside the area of inclusion should be removed.
-As a rule of thumb, the ROI radius plus 500m could be used as the radius for this inclusion circle, however, this can be altered with the best judgment from the user.
+In order to simplify the model and optimize its efficiency, the components not inside the area of inclusion should be removed.
+As a rule of thumb, the ROI radius plus 500 \(m\) could be used as the radius for this inclusion circle, however, this can be altered with the best judgment from the user.

 At this point, you will have buildings, context, and terrain centered on the ROI.
 However, we now need to extend that beyond the simulation limits.
 To start extending the terrain, a new circumference should be created again using the ROI center as the reference point.
 This new circle added, determines the limits of the final model and, for that reason, its diameter should be wider than the one previously defined.